 Most flights to The Philippines fly into the capital Manila.
 If you arrive before 2 pm, it’s possible to get a flight to Puerto Princesa right away.
 But if you fly in from Europe, you probably arrive late in the afternoon.
 The best thing to do is to relax in a nice hotel.
 Try to get as much cash from the atm’s as possible because working atm’s are rare in Palawan.

 Day 2, 3 and 4: Port Barton

-Good thing you got some rest because today is another fun day of travelling!
+Good thing you got some rest because today is another fun day of traveling!
 In the morning you take a Grab of Uber to the airport, where you’ll take a flight to Puerto Princessa.
-After a short flight you can take a minivan to the small town of Port Barton.
+After a short flight, you can take a minivan to the small town of Port Barton.
 This will take about three hours and you will cross the island of Palawan.
 Port Barton is a small relaxing village, where you can go on boat tours (much cheaper than in El Nido), go for a hike to the Papawyan Waterfalls or just relax on the beautiful beach.